Everything You Need to Know about Tape-In Hair Extensions

 Do they feel tight or heavy?

-Only the first night after application.
+They’re a little tight the first night after application.
 The process isn’t painful and it doesn’t bother me, but they’re a little snug that first evening.
 They don’t feel heavy at all.
 I really don’t notice that they’re in unless I’m pulling my hair up, since I can sometimes see tabs peeking out on the sides.

 Can you wear a high pony tail?